MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setstring"></a>CSimpleStringT:: SetString

-Bir `CSimpleStringT` nesnenin dizesini ayarlar.
+Bir `CSimpleStringT` nesnesinin dizesini ayarlar.

 ### <a name="syntax"></a>Sözdizimi